 The seeds and oil of this plant are acrid, bitter, thermogenic, emollient, purgative, digestive carminative, antihelminthic, anti-inflammatory, vermifuge, expectorant, vesicant, and rubefacient traits that are valuable in treating various health disorders.

-Topical application of croton oil irritates the skin, and most people use this as a colon cleanser.
-As they believe that loose stools triggered by croton Tigilium aid in healing skin conditions because this process gets rid of toxins through the large intestine.
+The topical application of croton oil irritates the skin, and most people use this as a colon cleanser.
+They believe that loose stools triggered by Croton Tigilium aid in healing skin conditions because this process gets rid of toxins through the large intestine.

 Seed Purification (Shodhana)